datopian/playbook/running-the-org/README.md

 This automatically generates Gitlab issues for the Office and allows us to keep track on your requests and deal with them promptly.

-## Bitwarden: Password Management

-All credentials are stored in Bitwarden.
-Contact the DevOps team (devops@datopian.com ) if you need sysadmin credentials and office@datopian.com for any other credentials.
-Once confirmed, an account in Bitwarden or relevant application (e.g. Heroku) will be created for you with the appropriate access.

 ## Getting Paid